Exam Support Team

 You will need to bring everything that is essential use for the exam i.e. black pen, pencil, ruler, eraser, calculator etc.

 Food is not allowed into the exam room, but if you need to bring a drink it must be in a clear plastic bottle (no labels) and kept on the floor at the side of your desk during the exam.

 Yes.
 You will need your enrolment card or some other photographic identification containing your personal details.
 If you forget your ID, you must go to reception before going to your examination room and ask for an ID check slip.

-GCSE and A Level results can be collected on the specific results day in August.
+GCSE results can be collected on Thursday 25 August.
 Notification for all other results will be provided.

 You can collect your results on the specific day from the Reception at either Huddersfield or Springfield Sixth Form centres, depending on your study site.
 Collection is available from 10am – 3pm.